bytesoftio/form/readme.md

   })
 ```

-Additionaly it is possible to provide a validation schema powered by the very easy to use [@bytesoftio/schema](https://github.com/bytesoftio/schema) package.
+Additionally, it is possible to provide a validation schema powered by the very easy to use [@bytesoftio/schema](https://github.com/bytesoftio/schema) package.

 ```ts
 import { createForm } from "@bytesoftio/form"